itfrombit/nutron/index.md

 Installation
 ============

 The Nutron repository is at [http://github.com/itfrombit/nutron](http://github.com/itfrombit/nutron).

-Nutron comes with both an Xcode project and a Nukefile.
-Developing and debugging Nutron are best done in Xcode.

-If you just want to use Nutron,
+Nutron depends on [Nu](http://programming.nu).
+The Nu repository is at [http://github.com/timburks/nu](http://github.com/timburks/nu).
+You need a version of Nu that is from 2010-10-02 or later.

+The quickest way to build and install the Nutron framework is to use nuke:

 	nuke
 	nuke install

-is the quickest way to build and install the Nutron framework.
 The Nukefile builds a universal binary that supports both `i386` and `x86_64` architectures.

+Nutron also comes with an Xcode project.
+Developing and debugging the Nutron framework is best done in Xcode.

 There is a separate Xcode project in the Nutronic directory that builds the Nutronic application.